aws-cloudformation/aws-cloudformation-templates/aws/solutions/PrefixListResource/README.md

 # PrefixListResource
-AWS CloudFormation Lambda-backed Custom Resource for retreiving the PrefixListID associated with a Gateway VPC Endpoint (S3/DynamoDB).
+AWS CloudFormation Lambda-backed Custom Resource for retrieving the PrefixListID associated with a Gateway VPC Endpoint (S3/DynamoDB).
 This can be used to define egress rules for the Security Groups associated with private EC2 instances.

 The lambda function is written in Python and based on the  [crhelper.py](https://github.com/awslabs/aws-cloudformation-templates/tree/master/community/custom_resources/python_custom_resource_helper) Custom Resource framework.